Shotgun Seat Comparison

 The upper age range is child dependent.
 If you have a tall child, they will probably outgrow the seat before a more petite child, especially if the adult rider isn’t very tall.

 These seats are great for families looking to get out on some single track, cruise around town, or even commute.
 The seats are versatile!
-They a built to fit almost all mountain bikes.
+They are built to fit almost all mountain bikes.

 (The original Shotgun seat) is our 3 yo’s preferred seat by far!
 It’s so fun chatting and having him up front.
 The setup felt a bit funky at first, but we’ve done xc type mountain biking and town riding with it now.
 It seemed intimidating to ride with him up there at first but after a few minutes it felt so natural.
 And safe, because if you crash they’re already cradled in your arms.
 Oh, and the tiny handle bars are clutch because otherwise he tries to steal my grips!KRB Team Member Mary